yasirkula/UnityDynamicPanels/README.md

 `void Detach()`: if the panel is docked, detaches it so that it becomes a free panel

 `Panel DetachTab( int tabIndex )`: detaches a tab from the panel, creates a new panel with it and returns the new panel.
-If the tab is the only tab on the panel, then the panel itself is detached and returned
+If the tab is the only tab that the panel has, then the panel itself is detached and returned

 `Panel DetachTab( PanelTab tab )`: same as above

+`Panel DetachTab( string tabID )`: same as above

 `void BringForward()`: if the panel is free, brings it forwards so that it is drawn above all other panels

 `void MoveTo( Vector2 screenPoint )`: moves the panel to the specified point on the screen (panel's center will be aligned to the point)

 `void ResizeTo( Vector2 newSize )`: resizes the panel.
-If it is docked, then this change may affect the adjacent panels, as well
+If it is docked, then this change may also affect the adjacent panels

 `bool CanResizeInDirection( Direction direction )`: returns whether or not the panel can be resized in the specified direction